flowmitry/x-posts-finder/README.md

 - Stores your saved preferences so it is easy to restart a session later

 ## How to Use It
-1. Open X or Twitter in your browser and launch the extension.
+1. Open X.com in your browser and launch the extension.
 2. Outline the topics or tone you want to focus on inside the popup.
 3. Start the analysis and let the extension review your feed, bookmarking the best matches.
 4. Stop the run at any time to see a quick summary of what it found.